gb-sn/go-webshell/README.md

 # go-webshell
 A simple webshell written in Go.
+Supports Windows and any Unix-like OS with The Bourne shell (sh).

 #### Compilation